kcarbor/kcarbor.github.io/_pages/about.md

 <script src="https://kit.fontawesome.com/568534ed70.js" crossorigin="anonymous"></script>

-Hello World!
-My name is Gerrit Großmann, welcome to my personal academic webpage!
+Hey there!
+My name is Kevin Baum and I am a philosopher and computer scientist.
-I work at the research department on [Neuro-mechanistic Modeling](https://www.dfki.de/nmm) at the  <a href='https://www.dfki.de/web'>German Research Center for Artifical Intelligence (DFKI)</a>.
+Since January 2023 I am the deputy head of the research department on [Neuro-mechanistic Modeling](https://www.dfki.de/nmm) at the  <a href='https://www.dfki.de/web'>German Research Center for Artifical Intelligence (DFKI)</a> and since December 2023 I am the new head of the <a href='https://certain.dfki.de'>Center for European Research in Trusted AI (CERTAIN)</a>.

 **Research Interests:** <br>
-🤖💡 My research revolves around the question: How can we integrate the distinct realms of __discrete structures__ such as graphs and networks with the __continuous nature__ of dynamic evolution, diffusion, and learning?
+🤖💡 My research revolves around a whole range of questions, all of which can be subsumed under __AI ethics__ in the broadest sense.
+I am particularly interested in the tension between social and ethical demands and what is technically feasible.

 🎲🕸️ I am developing numerical methods to analyze __stochastic dynamical processes__ on complex networks.
 This research aims to understand how networks shape __collective phenomena__ like epidemics and rumors.